Unicon/shib-cas-authn/README.md

 - Copy the no-conversation-state.jsp file (also found inside this repo in IDP_HOME/edit-webapp) to your IdP's `IDP_HOME/edit-webapp`
 - Copy two included jar files (`cas-client-core-x.x.x.jar` and `shib-casuathenticator-x.x.x.jar`) into the `IDP_HOME/edit-webapp/WEB-INF/lib`.
 - Copy and Update the IdP's `web.xml`.
-- Update the IdP's `external-authn.xml` file.
-- (Optional) Update the IdP's `general-authn.xml` file.
+- Update the IdP's `global.xml` file.
-- Update the IdP's `idp.properties` file.
+- Update the IdP's `authn.properties` file.
 - Rebuild the war file.

 **NOTE:** You should **ALWAYS** refers to the `README.md` file that is [packaged with the release](https://github.com/Unicon/shib-cas-authn/releases) for instructions.